 Skilled ophthalmologists administer more than 6 million intravitreal injections annually in the United States.
 Intravitreal injections are one of the most effective treatments for several serious eye conditions, including macular degeneration, diabetic macular edema, and retinal vein occlusion.
 At Mile High Retina located in Denver, Colorado, board-certified ophthalmologist and retina surgeon Mark E. Patron, MD, is an expert in intravitreal injections.
 Dr. Patron uses a speculum-free technique to make injections more pleasant and comfortable.
-Call the office or use online booking today.
+Call the office today.

 Intravitreal injections are inner-eye injections that Dr. Patron administers at Mile High Retina.
 These injections go into the vitreous, the gel-like substance near the retina that fills the back of your eye.

 There are several types of intravitreal injections, but the most common type of intravitreal injection is anti-VEGF medication.
 Dr. Patron administers anti-VEGF drugs including Eylea®, Lucentis®, and Avastin®.

 Anti-VEGF drugs work within your eye to prevent the growth of abnormal blood vessels and stop leakage associated with diseases like diabetic retinopathy and wet age-related macular degeneration.

 Other types of intravitreal injections include steroids, anti-bacterials, anti-virals, and anti-fungals.

 There are several reasons why you might need an intravitreal injection of anti-VEGF drugs, including retinal conditions such as:

 Injections of Eylea®, Lucentis®, or Avastin® can slow down vision loss if you have a retina disease that is affecting your eyesight.